 Robert D. Phillips (D) represents District 51 in Woonsocket and Cumberland.
 First elected in November 2010, Representative Phillips was named a Deputy Majority Leader in January 2019.
-He is the first vice chair of the House Small Business Committee and is a member of the House Corporations Committee, the House Education Committee, the House Rules Committee, and the House Small Business Committee.
+He is the first vice chair of the House Environment and Natural Resources Committee and is member of the House Corporations Committee, the House Education Committee, the House Rules Committee, and the House Small Business Committee.

 Representative Phillips is the former chairman of the Autumnfest Steering Committee and the Milk Fund.
 He is member of the St. Jude’s Children Research Hospital’s Woonsocket Committee, and is the past president of the Woonsocket Jaycees.
 He previously served on the Tax Assessors Board of Review.

 An employee at a financial institution, Representative Phillips earned his Bachelor of Science degree in Business Administration from the University of Rhode Island in 2005.